+\paragraph{Conditional Generative Modeling.} Building on the aligned latent manifold, we employ latent rectified flow to synthesize high-fidelity ECG signals.
+Specifically, we learn a conditional vector field $v_{\theta}$ that transports samples from an isotropic Gaussian prior $z \sim \mathcal{N}(\mathbf{0}, \mathbf{I})$ to the target ECG latent representation $y$.
+For interpolation time $t \in [0,1]$, we define the probability-flow dynamics as follows:

+Here, $t=0$ and $t=1$ correspond to the noise prior and the target latent, respectively.
+Under linear interpolation, the optimal drift (instantaneous velocity) is constant, i.e., $v^{*}(x_t,t,c)=y-z$.
+The CardioAlign Encoder concentrates the conditional distribution $p(y\mid c)$, which in turn reduces the curvature of the learned vector field $v_{\theta}(x_t,t,c)$.
+We optimize $v_{\theta}$ using a mean-squared error objective:

+To estimate $v_{\theta}$, we use a Transformer backbone with hierarchical cross-modal conditioning.
+The ECG latent $y$ is projected into a compact token sequence via a 1D convolutional embedder, preserving local temporal structure while supporting long-range modeling.
+The PPG latent $c$ conditions generation through cross-attention in every Transformer block, with $c$ as key--value and the evolving ECG tokens as queries.
+This layerwise conditioning promotes fine-grained temporal alignment and physiological consistency along the generative trajectory, enabling clinically interpretable ECG synthesis with few ODE-solver steps.

-{\bfseries Inference and Sampling.} During inference, the objective is to synthesize a new ECG signal conditioned on the PPG latent $c$.
-We begin by sampling an initial noise vector $z \sim \mathcal{N}(\mathbf{0}, \mathbf{I})$, which serves as the starting point of the generative trajectory.
-The transformation from $z$ to the target ECG latent $y$ is governed by an Ordinary Differential Equation (ODE)~\citep{hartman2002ordinary} defined by the learned conditional vector field $v_\theta$:
+\paragraph{Inference and Sampling.} During inference, we synthesize an ECG signal conditioned on the PPG latent $c$.
+We first sample an initial noise vector $z \sim \mathcal{N}(\mathbf{0}, \mathbf{I})$ as the starting point of the generative trajectory.
+The mapping from $z$ to the target ECG latent $y$ is then defined by an ODE~\cite{hartman2002ordinary} governed by the learned conditional vector field $v_{\theta}$:

-where $x_t$ denotes the latent state at time $t$ and $c$ is the conditioning PPG latent.
-To approximate this continuous trajectory, we adopt an explicit Euler solver with a fixed number of steps $T$.
-Let $\Delta t = \tfrac{1}{T}$ and $t_k = k \cdot \Delta t$.
-The latent state is iteratively updated as:
+Here, $x_t$ denotes the latent state at time $t$.
+To approximate the continuous trajectory, we use an explicit Euler solver with a fixed number of steps $T$.
+Let $\Delta t = \tfrac{1}{T}$ and $t_k = k,\Delta t$.
+The latent state is updated iteratively as follows:

-After integrating the ODE from $t=0$ to $t=1$, the terminal state $x_T$ is obtained as the generated ECG latent representation, which is then decoded by the frozen Stage~1 ECG decoder to reconstruct the synthetic waveform in the signal domain.
+Finally, the terminal state $x_T$ is taken as the generated ECG latent representation.
+This latent is then decoded by the frozen ECG decoder to reconstruct the synthesized ECG.